 The good news is that amp manufacturers get it.
 They know what you are looking for.
 And whether you intend on playing down the coffee shop or local club, busking on the high street or playing at church, there is an abundance of choice.
 So let’s have a look at 10 great choices and find the best acoustic guitar amp that’s right for you.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new acoustic guitar amp until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday on the horizon, it could be worth holding off on picking up a new acoustic guitar amp until the Black Friday guitar deals and Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 What is the best acoustic guitar amp?

 German acoustic amp titan AER manufactures a suite of incredible acoustic amps but for our money, and for the professional’s money, it’s the AER Compact 60 MkIV that takes the cake.
 It will bring out the best in your acoustic, delivering its tone amplified, untampered, and with all the mod-cons you need in a pro-quality two-channel acoustic amp.
 For the gigging guitarist and studio pro alike, this is the one.
 Used by the likes of Tommy Emmanuel, its small and portable but can fill a room.